mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

 `Binary Reflectance Distribution Functions`_
 --------------------------------------------

-When shading a point on a surface, physically, you need to take an account all incoming rays from every direction.
+When shading a point on a surface, physically, you need to take all incoming rays from every direction into account.
 Some light rays affect the final color of the shaded point more than others --- depending on their direction, the view direction and the properties of the material.

-A perfect mirror, for example, may take only the exact reflection of the view vector into account, as can be seen in figure (a), where a perfectly diffuse material will be affected by all incoming rays equally, as in figure (b).
+A perfect mirror, for example, may take only the exact reflection of the view vector into account, as can be seen in figure (a), whereas a more diffuse material will be affected by all or most incoming rays similarly or equally, as visualized in figure (b).

+These figures show spherical distributions: imagine you want to shade a point on a surface (the point where the view vector is reflected).
+Imagine a ray of light hitting this point, it will pierce through the colored sphere at some location.
+The color at that location on the sphere indicates how much this ray will affect the color of the surface point: the more red, the higher the effect.

 .. container:: m-row